Ukrainian desertion crisis: Analysis

 One of the commanders of the Ukrainian Armed Forces' aerial reconnaissance unit told the BBC that desertion is one of the reasons for Ukrainian personnel losses.
 Unmotivated soldiers abandon their positions and leave, resulting in Russian troops advancing from the flanks onto positions defended by motivated fighters, who are subsequently killed.
 According to a senior Ukrainian official, cited by the BBC, the sharp rise in desertions in 2024 is linked to two main factors: fatigue and forced mobilization ("busification").
 He notes that deserters are primarily those who were forcibly mobilized and sent to the front lines without sufficient training, or morally exhausted soldiers who have been at the front since 2022.
 The lack of rotations, vacations, and a clearly defined end date for service exacerbates the situation.
-Ukrainian Armed Forces personnel are also facing a shortage of ammunition, which often leads to their deaths.

 In 2023 and 2024, the number of cases of leaving the place of service in the Armed Forces of Ukraine was so large that investigators were able to investigate only 7% of cases.

 A 2024 study by the United States Army War College found, that "many Ukrainian servicemen experience mental breakdowns due to combat, leading to symptoms like PTSD, stress, anxiety, and depression.
 This is caused by factors including relentless exposure to violence, lack of rest, difficulty distinguishing friend from foe, and witnessing traumatic events.
 The ongoing conflict, insufficient mental health support, and a cultural stigma around mental health issues further complicate the situation."
 Similar findings appear in a BBC report.

 The rise in desertions substantially aggravates Ukraine's performance on the battlefield.
-Russia's advantage in military manpower in 2024 has allowed it to increase the pace of territorial advances to the highest level since 2022.
+The Ukrainian desertion and Russia's advantage in military manpower has, beginning in 2024, allowed it to increase the pace of territorial advances.